-Every year we are asked for our thoughts on garden books and gifts to help plan Christmas shopping lists or prepare for holiday reading opportunities.
+Every year we are asked for our thoughts on gardening gifts and books to help plan Christmas shopping lists or prepare for holiday reading opportunities.
 Hopefully, you will love these…

 Living Outside: Reviving the Australian Modernist Garden by Sharon Mackay and Diana Snape (Thames & Hudson, $70) is especially exciting.
 Many of the 18 featured projects are small, such as a vertical garden that wraps around a three-storey building on a tiny footprint; other projects celebrate their wild location such as coastal cliff or bush block.
 The use of native plants, provision of habitat and thoughtful water management are common themes.